Yelp/mrjob/docs/guides/emr-advanced.rst

 your job requests.
 If there is a tie, it picks clusters that are closest to the end of a full hour, to minimize wasted instance hours.

+mrjob's pooling won't add more than 1000 steps to a cluster, as the EMR API won't show more than this many steps.
+(For `very old AMIs <http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/AddingStepstoaJobFlow.html>` there is a stricter limit of 256 steps).

-Amazon limits clusters to 256 steps total; pooling respects this and won't try to use pooled clusters that are "full." :py:mod:`mrjob` also uses an S3-based "locking" mechanism to prevent two jobs from simultaneously joining the same cluster.
+:py:mod:`mrjob` also uses an S3-based
+"locking" mechanism to prevent two jobs from simultaneously joining the same cluster.
 This is somewhat ugly but works in practice, and avoids :py:mod:`mrjob` depending on Amazon services other than EMR and S3.